noisya55616/deca-notes/pi-notes/ba-core/financial-analysis.md

 * Explain legal considerations for finance (FI:356) (SP)

-think about stuff like insider information and insider trading.
+Think about stuff like insider information and insider trading.

 ### Performance Element: Manage financial resources to ensure solvency.